Opening a Bank Account for Estate Funds

 If you think the estate may be open longer, a checking account might work, but it might be a better idea to set up a single account that can handle both investments and cash.
 For example, companies such as Fidelity, Charles Schwab, Vanguard, and others offer combined brokerage and cash accounts that let you write checks.
 Everything shows up on one statement, which greatly simplifies your record keeping.

-You can use the money you deposit to pay debts, taxes, and expenses of administration, such as probate court filing fees, and lawyer or other professional fees.
+You can use the money you deposit in the estate account to pay debts, taxes, probate court filing fees, and lawyer or other professional fees.

-If more money than you'll need for expenses over the next few months starts piling up in the account, you should probably transfer the surplus to a federally insured interest-bearing account or safe investments such as short-term government obligations.
-Any new accounts you open should, of course, be held in the name of the estate.
+If more money than you'll need for expenses over the next few months starts piling up in the account, you should probably transfer the surplus to a federally insured interest-bearing account or safe investments such as short-term government bonds.
+Any new accounts you open for the estate should, of course, be held in the name of the estate and not in your own name.

 If you incur bank fees because of your own carelessness—an overdraft charge, for example—you'll be personally responsible.

-Never mix personal and estate funds.
 If you ever find it absolutely necessary to pay expenses with personal funds and then reimburse yourself from estate assets, keep meticulous records.
 For example, say you find yourself at the court clerk's office without the estate checkbook and need to pay a fee.
-If you write a check from your personal account, be sure to get a receipt and put it in your files.
+If you write a check from your personal account or use your own credit card, be sure to get a receipt and put it in your files.
 And when you reimburse yourself from the estate account, note exactly why.

 For More Information